 50,000 (2001 IBT).

-Most have low proficiency in Adivasi Oriya [ort], which is used in the market.
+Most also use Adivasi Oriya [ort], in the market.

 Paroja is a Scheduled Tribe; the name comes from Sanskrit [san] subjects.
 It is used for a variety of ethnic groups from different language families.
-Hindu, traditional religion, Christian.
+Hindu, Christian, traditional religion.